foundry-rs/book/src/zksync-specifics/cheatcodes/README.md

     /// All `CREATE`s executed within this skip, will automatically have `CALL`s to their target addresses
     /// executed in the EVM, and need not be marked with this cheatcode at every usage location. function zkVmSkip() external pure;

+    /// Enables the use of a paymaster for the next transaction. function zkUsePaymaster(address paymaster, bytes calldata paymaster_input) external pure;
 }
 ```